smoffe1604/smoffe1604/README.md

 - The sacred art of `git push --force && pray`
 - Kubernetes (but for real this time, I swear)
 - Analytical analysis of analytical analyses
-- Hacking the visual cortex with stable diffusion
+- Hacking the visual cortex and AI girlfriends with stable diffusion
 - Rats 🐀 (just... rats)

 ## Fullstack

-I’m a *fullstack developer* in the loosest sense:
 - C# for frontend
 - React as a stateless middleware gateway
 - FastAPI as a CSS preprocessor